|Nutrition Facts (per serving)|

 - 1 14-ounce can of condensed milk

 Place the frozen coconut, milk, condensed milk, pinch of salt, and vanilla in the blender.
 Blend until as smooth as possible.
-You can serve the cocada as is, without ice, adding additional milk to achieve desired texture.
+You can serve the cocada as is, without ice, adding additional milk to achieve your preferred texture.

 To make a frozen version, add ice and blend until desired texture is reached.
 (This method works well with more traditional blenders.
 They can't completely process the coconut.
 The ice helps to make a more consistent texture).
 Serve immediately with a dash of powdered cinnamon on top of each glass.